developer-choi/react-query-bug-report-1/README.md

 5. Click the "More" button at the bottom (at least once)
 6. Click the "Move next page" link at the top
 7. Go back to the previous page after **3** seconds
-8. You should see that GET /api is called.
+8. You should see that GET /api is called again (the cache has been deleted).

 ### Issue
 https://github.com/TanStack/query/issues/8136